Get Involved FAQs

 While ArtWeek does not have specific venue spaces it can offer, we do encourage you to visit the Mass Cultural Council’s Space Finder website HERE or look at New England Foundation for the Arts’ Creative Ground site HERE.
 Another option is to review our list of past partners HERE and see if a local business or venue would fit your needs, and of course, feel free to write us at firstname.lastname@example.org if you want to brainstorm.

-I am a restaurant owner (bartender and/or chef) – what is Art of Food, and how can I be involved?
+What is Art of Food, and how can I be involved?

 Who makes ArtWeek possible?